-149. Where a financial services business has assessed that the business relationship or occasional transaction is a high risk relationship - whether because of the nature of the customer, the business relationship, or its location, or because of the delivery channel or the product/service features available - the financial services business must ensure that its policies, procedures and controls require enhanced CDD measures to be undertaken as required in Regulation 5.
+157. Where a financial services business has assessed, taking into account the high risk indicators provided in Chapter 3, that the business relationship or occasional transaction is a high risk relationship - whether because of the nature of the customer, the business relationship, or its location, or because of the delivery channel or the product/service features available - the financial services business must ensure that its policies, procedures and controls require enhanced CDD measures to be undertaken as required in Regulation 5.